Eulogy for my Dad

 Dad recognized this change early.
 He coordinated work with existing Japanese churches.
 He facilitated partnership with a Brazilian church denomination.
 He started working with an organization called White Fields that sponsors national pastors to start new churches.
 White Fields became very important to him later because he was able to be active in ministry through it, even after he had retired from Brazil.

 Another aspect of Dad's life was leadership.
 Certainly church planting requires leadership.
 In Japan, Dad spent four summers leading the Nojiri Lake Association, where we went for vacations.
 It seemed to me that he was practicing for a larger scale.
-And it seemed to me for that one summer in particular, he didn't get much vacation!
+And it seemed to me that one particular summer there, he didn't get much vacation!
 In Brazil, he was field chairman for six years.

 Dad & Mom retired in 1995.
 They started an amazing new pattern of ministry where they traveled to Japan and Brazil in alternating years for about 6 months at a time.
 They were very conscious of being a help and not a hinderance.
 However beyond the tasks they did, they were greatly valued as encouragers and parents to the people they worked with.

 Dad continued very active with White Fields.
-In fact a large part of his last trip in Brazil was facilitating a survey trip to Brazil of the new White Fields director.
+In fact a large part of his last trip in Brazil was facilitating a survey trip of the new White Fields director to Brazil.
 When God took Dad home, Dad & Mom were visiting White Fields churches and young pastors starting the churches.

 Dad died doing what he most loved to do.
 What a great blessing from God!
 Dad's life was a blessing to the people around him.
 He has been remembered as a servant, an encourager and a most gentle man.